Mathioks/ai-language-acquisition-pathways/index.md

 ### 1. **Progress Tracking**

 At higher levels, gains are subtle.
-You’re not learning “dog” anymore, you’re learning “leash,” “kennel,” or “canine.”
+You’re not learning general terms like “dog” anymore, you’re learning more specific words like “leash”, “kennel”, or “canine”.
-Tracking becomes key to maintain motivation when progress gets invisible.
+Tracking becomes key to maintain motivation when progress becomes invisible.

 ### 2. **Flashcards (Spaced Repetition)**